nodiscc/xsrv/docs/maintenance.md

 ## Security

+Check and apply [upgrades](#upgrading) on a regular basis.
+Check [monitoring](https://gitlab.com/nodiscc/xsrv/-/tree/master/roles/monitoring) reports for abnormal messages or alarms.

 Isolation between services/applications relies on [file permissions, ownership and groups](https://wiki.debian.org/Permissions) and [AppArmor](https://wiki.debian.org/AppArmor) confinement.
 Each service/application should only have read/write access to the required resources (principle of least privilege).
 Compromise of a single service or account must not allow compromise of other services and accounts.

 <!-- TODO PHP web applications currently share the same user. -->

-The administration account (`ansible_user`) has unlimited access through SSH/[`sudo`](https://wiki.debian.org/sudo) (requires both an authorized SSH key and a password).
+The `ansible_user` administration account has unlimited access through SSH/[`sudo`](https://wiki.debian.org/sudo) (requires both an authorized SSH key and a password).
 Be careful when performing manual operations from this account.
 Protect your private SSH key and the `.ansible-vault-password` file.

+The default setup enforces intermediate hardening measures inspired from various guidelines ([DISA STIGs](https://public.cyber.mil/stigs/), [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/)...).

+Network communications are protected using strong public-key cryptography (authenticity/integrity/confidentiality).

 The system is designed to host data and services with the same classification level and tenant.
-If you need different security contexts (for example public or private facing services, different sets of end users/multitenancy, ...), split your infrastructure across different VMs/machines/networks and setup additional access controls and isolation mechanisms.
+If you need different security contexts (for example public or private facing services, different sets of end users/multitenancy, ...), split your infrastructure across different VMs/machines/networks and setup additional network/infrastructure access controls and isolation mechanisms.

+If needed, setup additional physical access controls such as [Full Disk Encryption](https://unix.stackexchange.com/questions/577379/how-can-i-install-debian-with-full-disk-encryption-and-a-custom-sized-swapfile), surveillance and perimeter security.

 ```
 We trust you have received the usual lecture from the local System